William Contreras Preview, Player Props: Brewers vs. Marlins

 Marlins Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks fourth in the league.

-- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.22).
+- The Marlins have a 4.27 team ERA that ranks 16th among all league pitching staffs.

-- Marlins pitchers combine to allow 169 total home runs at a rate of 1.2 per game (to rank 13th in baseball).
+- The Marlins rank 13th in baseball in home runs surrendered (170 total, 1.2 per game).

-- Luzardo will aim to earn his 10th win when he makes the start for the Marlins, his 29th of the season.
-He is 9-8 with a 3.77 ERA and 181 strikeouts in 155 1/3 innings pitched.
+- The Marlins will send Chargois (2-0) to the mound to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.